(formerly, CWC, formerly WWWF, then WWF), although a Long Runner

 - After the InVasion ended, all the WCW main eventers who had been supposedly too expensive to bring over were hired over the years, with Ric Flair showing up the very night after the InVasion ended.
 Over the years every WCW main eventer except for Sting would end up in WWE.
 Even Sting got invited, he just didn't trust WWE creative to treat him well and declined.
 In a shoot interview, Sting admitted that the reason he thought this was because of seeing how the WWE treated Booker T during the InVasion angle.
 InVasion was so bad, it ruined even the future possibility of the dream match of Sting versus Undertaker.

-- King of the Ring 1995 had an array of bad matches, including a match that ended by time-limit draw, a match that ended by countout, a match that ended with outside interference, a match that ended with botched outside interference, and an inexplicable rise of Savio Vega (he was pitched as a guy who had an unbelievable rise to the top, but wound up getting crushed in the end).
-When Mabel was crowned the king, he had crap thrown at him.
+- King of the Ring 1995 is a low point for the WWE's mid-90s slump.
+It had an array of bad matches, including a match that ended by time-limit draw, a match that ended by countout, a match that ended with outside interference, a match that ended with botched outside interference, and an inexplicable rise of Savio Vega (he was pitched as a guy who had an unbelievable rise to the top, but wound up getting crushed in the end).
+You can actually hear the air getting sucked out of the arena after The Undertaker gets pinned & eliminated from the tournament by Mabel in thoroughly underwhelming fashion, after a boot to the head by an interfering Kama, and a legdrop by Mabel (this is the same Undertaker who'd No Sell some of the most devastating moves the roster had to offer, and two midcarders dispose of him just like that).
+When Mabel was crowned the king, he had garbage thrown at him.

 - Wrestlemania IX (1993) remains one of the worst Wrestlemanias in history.
 Poor booking, poor matches it had it all.
 Let's go over the ways it sucked: